 Entities interested in seeking funding under the ORLP program should contact their State’s Lead Agency to get details about their state’s process for selecting and submitting projects to the NPS’ national competition.

 The Land and Water Conservation Fund (LWCF) Act requires that only State Lead Agencies, charged with managing LWCF funds for their state, be eligible to apply for LWCF/ORLP funds.
 However, a State Lead Agency may apply on behalf of itself or on behalf of an eligible sub-recipient (aka project sponsor) which includes other state agencies, local governments, special purpose districts such as park districts, and federally recognized Indian tribes.
 Nonprofits and other private organizations, though not eligible for a subgrant, are encouraged to collaborate with an eligible sub-recipient in developing projects.

-- City Population Minimum – Projects must be within an incorporated city or town having a population of 30,000 or more per the 2020 U.S. Census.
+- City Population Minimum – Projects must be within an incorporated city or town, having a population of 30,000 or more, or unincorporated area having a population of 30,000 or more, per the 2020 U.S. Census.

 - Disadvantaged Community – Project sites and the communities served must be located within a disadvantaged community (Census tract) as defined and identified in the Climate and Environmental Justice Screening Tool.